clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/basic_web_development.md

 You'll see that a file called `my-db.mv.db` has been created: this contains your `my-db` database.

 > Note: the `#:namespace{:key value}` notation is shorthand for `{:namespace/key value}` and is something you'll see a lot in Clojure.
-Namespace-qualified keys provide additional context: in the first case above `:next.jdbc/update-count` is produced by `next.jdbc` itself whereas `:LOCATIONS.ID` indicates the table and column name of the auto-increment key from the database.
+Namespace-qualified keys provide additional context: in the first case above `:next.jdbc/update-count` is produced by `next.jdbc` itself whereas `:LOCATIONS/ID` indicates the table and column name of the auto-increment key from the database.

 For more about how to use the database functions, see the [Getting Started with next.jdbc](https://cljdoc.org/d/com.github.seancorfield/next.jdbc/1.3.862/doc/getting-started).